stoplightio/platform-docs/6.-migrations/classic.md

 Wait a few moments for the projects to migrate and you'll see them appear in your left sidebar.
 Success!

+You can continue this migration process as many times as you want.
+If you migrate the same project multiple times, **it will overwrite the existing project data in Stoplight Platform**.
+This will allow you to migrate APIs at your own pace until Classic is officially shutdown.

 ## Limitations